MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.37.1 =
+* Improvement: CSS adjustments to avoid conflicts with styling from with 3rd-party themes and plugins = 5.37.0 =
+* Improvement: design update of a review form on product pages with the enhanced CusRev user interface style
+* Improvement: minor user interface design updates on the plugin's settings page in the admin console
+* Improvement: compatibility with the ReHub theme for WordPress
+* Bug fix: 'Store manager' string was enabled for the translation function
+* Bug fix: count of reviews for a product might not update after a review was posted via the [cusrev_all_reviews] shortcode = 5.36.3 =
+* Improvement: minor CSS improvement
+* Improvement: explicit mention of a jQuery dependency in registration of some scripts = 5.36.2 =
+* Bug fix: import of reviews did not work correctly with some values of the 'memory_limit' setting in PHP = 5.36.1 =
+* Bug fix: vulnerability in Ajax requests
 = 5.36.0 =
 * Improvement: upload images and videos via a review form in the [cusrev_all_reviews] shortcode
 * Improvement: additional error messages about file upload errors on local aggregated review forms